keptn/keptn/jmeter-service/README.md

-# JMeter Extended Service
+# JMeter Service
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/keptn-contrib/jmeter-extended-service) [![Go Report Card](https://goreportcard.com/badge/github.com/keptn-contrib/jmeter-extended-service)](https://goreportcard.com/report/github.com/keptn-contrib/jmeter-extended-service)

-The *jmeter-extended-service* is an **alternative to the JMeter Keptn core** component *jmeter-service* which comes with a full Keptn Installation.
-*jmeter-extended-service* provides extended capabilities around custom workload definitions and executions.
+The *jmeter-service* has been updated with the implementation from the Keptn-Sandbox Project *jmeter-extended-service* *jmeter-extended-service* provides extended capabilities around custom workload definitions and executions.
 The goal is to use this Sandbox project to provide finalize and proof these new capabilities to be valuable to the Keptn community and at a later point merge it into the JMeter Keptn Core project!